-With the onset of health care reform in the USA comes new opportunities for occupational therapy practice.
-Tiffany helps to promote occupational therapy as a recognized and valued profession in these emerging areas.
-Tiffany's scholarly work and practice is further dedicated to the development of interprofessional learning opportunities for students, designed to promote cultural humility and awareness.
+With ongoing health care reform in the USA comes new opportunities for occupational therapy practice.
+Tiffany helps to promote occupational therapy as a recognized and valued profession in emerging areas.
+Tiffany's scholarly work and practice is further dedicated to the promotion of awareness and skills for culturally relevant practice.

 1992 | Master of Business Administration, Portland State University, Oregon

 1979 | BS, Occupational Therapy, University of New Hampshire, New Hampshire

 2002 | Certificate in Intercultural Communications, Institute for Intercultural Communication, Oregon